WrapFast includes a simple Node.js backend to make requests to OpenAI’s and Anthropic’s API.

 <aside>

-⚠️ In order to be able to make requests to GPT endpoints, you need to have fetched the HMAC_SECRET_KEY
+⚠️ In order to be able to make requests to GPT endpoints, you need to have fetched the HMAC_SECRET_KEY from /auth endpoint at least once from your app, and store it securely in the Keychain.

 **await** fetchBackendAuthIfNecessary()